Need a crash course on Bitcoin layers?

 • Custodial bridges: With custodial bridges, a single trusted custodian holds and manages the transfer of assets between blockchains, requiring users to trust that entity.
 An example of a custodial bridge is wrapped bitcoin, whose custodian is BitGo.

-• Federated bridges: Rather than a single custodian, federated bridges are operated by a group of trusted validators.
+• Federated bridges: Federated bridges are operated by a group of trusted validators.
 Those validators can be elected or picked.
 These bridges are more decentralized than those run by a single custodian, but they still require trust.
-An example is Wormhole, which uses 19 “guardians” to act as oracles.
+An example is Wormhole, which uses 19 “guardians” to act as oracles (more on oracles in a bit).

 Trustless (Decentralized) Bridges